-"Recent price developments have been relatively weak, as companies remained cautious in raising wages and prices," the BOJ said in a quarterly report on its long-term projections.
+"Recent price developments have been relatively weak, as companies remained cautious in raising wages and prices," the BOJ said in a quarterly report on its long-term growth and inflation projections.

 "Risks to the economy and price outlook are skewed to the downside," it said, conceding it has proved harder than expected to change public perceptions that deflation will persist.

-The BOJ pushed back by a year the timing for hitting its 2 percent inflation target, in a fresh blow to Governor Haruhiko Kuroda's radical monetary experiment aimed at sustainably ending deflation.
+The BOJ pushed back by a year the timing for hitting its ambitious 2 inflation target, in a fresh blow to Governor Haruhiko Kuroda's radical monetary experiment aimed at sustainably ending deflation.

 It now expects inflation will not reach that level until sometime in the fiscal year ending in March 2020.

-The BOJ has postponed the price target timeframe six times since Kuroda launched his huge asset-buying program in 2013.
+The BOJ has now pushed back the price target timeframe six times since Kuroda launched his huge asset-buying program in 2013.

 As widely expected, the BOJ maintained its short-term interest rate target of minus 0.1 percent and its 10-year government bond yield target of around zero percent.

-The central bank also kept intact guidance that it would keep buying government bonds so its holdings increase at an annual pace of 80 trillion yen ($714 billion), which many markets watchers say is unsustainable.
+The central bank also kept intact guidance that it would keep buying government bonds so its holdings increase at an annual pace of 80 trillion yen ($714 billion).

 While companies were facing rising labor costs from a tight job market, many of them were making ends meet by hiring more temporary workers and streamlining operations, the BOJ said.

-Such efforts are weighing prices, creating a disconnect between stronger economic activity and low inflation, it said.
+Such efforts are weighing on wages and prices, creating a disconnect between stronger economic activity and low inflation, it said.

-Still, low inflation would put the BOJ far behind the U.S. Federal Reserve, which has been slowly raising interest rates and is expected to announce detailed plans in September to start shrinking its balance sheet.
+That would put the BOJ far behind the U.S. Federal Reserve, which has been gently raising rates and is expected to announce detailed plans in September to start shrinking its more than $4 trillion balance sheet.

 The European Central Bank (ECB) is also expected to announce plans in coming months to taper its asset purchases as growth picks up on the continent, according to a Reuters poll.

-Both the Fed and the ECB are also facing stubbornly low inflation that is puzzling policymakers and economists, though levels are not as tepid as Japan's.
+Both the Fed and the ECB are also facing stubbornly low inflation that is puzzling policymakers, though levels are not as tepid as Japan's.

-"Japan's economy is expanding moderately," the BOJ said, a brighter assessment than last month when the central bank said it was turning toward a moderate expansion.
+"Japan's economy is expanding moderately," the BOJ said, a brighter assessment than last month when it said it was turning toward a moderate expansion.